 Wiedefeld said WMATA officials have met with the Department of Defense to “review potential critical infrastructure vulnerabilities,” and that sensitive components in the railcars would be tested by a DOD-approved third party.

 He said foreign bids on the project are inevitable.
-“We would welcome the opportunity to support an American-owned company when purchasing railcars, but unfortunately, there are currently no American-owned railcar manufactures,” Wiedefeld wrote.
+“We would welcome the opportunity to support an American-owned company when purchasing railcars, but unfortunately, there are currently no American-owned railcar manufacturers,” Wiedefeld wrote.

 The Metro chief ended his letter emphasizing that lawmakers had raised security issues that an RFP alone cannot fix.
 Perhaps a new federal law is necessary to protect critical infrastructure “given the congressional concerns about Chinese-manufactured railcars operating in U.S. transit systems,” Wiedefeld suggested.